milos85vasic/Pussycat/README.md

 ## Dependencies:

-- Make sure you have adb set to your system path!
+- Make sure you have adb set to your system path, otherwise Pussycat will use default ADB.
 - *TBD.*

 ## Usage: